 Morter Boards or Graduation Caps

-For the graduate, these printable miniature morterboards can be used for decorations, or just to mark the occassion.
+For the graduate, these printable miniature mortarboards can be used for decorations, or to mark the occasion.
 One ambitious mom made more than 100 to decorate the desserts for a grad party!